Barnes Foundation Internship Descriptions

 - Assist with outreach to previous and potential clients (marketing through IMB emails; cold emails and calls).

-- Assist with EMS input and confirmation of details with various departments.
+- Assist with Salesforce and EMS input and confirmation of details with various departments.

 - Assist with daytime and evening events.